Jul 11, 2022 | Flooring Canada

 The change of season is a great time to breathe new life into your home’s design.
 What better way to update the personal touches around your living space than with travel-inspired souvenirs and mementos from your summer travels?
 Whether you have a box of collected items from cities around the world, old memories saved on the camera roll, or a shell from your favorite beach, we’ve got eight tips on how to best incorporate your favorite travels into everyday home design.

 Many of us long for extra days with our toes in the sand, enjoying the sights, smells, and sounds of the ocean.
-Summer is the perfect time to incorporate coastal decorating ideas with aquatic designs, colours, and collectibles.
-Whether you’re living on a beachfront property or in an urban complex, the coastal style is perfectly on theme with Canadan summer travel trends.
+Summer is the perfect time to incorporate coastal decorating ideas with aquatic designs, colors, and collectibles.
+Whether you’re living on a beachfront property or in an urban complex, the coastal style is perfectly on theme with American summer travel trends.

 Crafting coastal style centerpieces for the dining room, living room, and bathroom can be a beautiful way to use sand, shells, starfish, sand dollars, and other natural finds from your coastal getaways.